Note: Videos and other related resources follow the text below featuring interviews with Nicodemus descendants!

 USF Heritage Research and Project Output in Nicodemus

 Read Dr. Jackson’s article “Intangible Cultural Heritage and Living Communities” featuring the Nicodemus community on Anthrosource – https://heritagelab.org/wp-content/uploads/2014/10/AnthropologyNewsMarch2014JacksonArticle.pdf.

 View Justin Hosbey’s 2011 thesis Inalienable Possessions and Flyin’ West: African American Women In the Pioneer West.

-View videos of community conducted workshops for the Nicodemus heritage project.
+Videos of community workshops taught by USF students for the Nicodemus heritage project.

-View videos of community presentations of research results from Nicodemus heritage project.
+Videos of community presentations of research results from Nicodemus heritage project presented by USF students.

 Community Presentations Part One (21 minutes)

 Community Presentations Part Three (17 minutes)